chelseaalabanza/CA-1D-Totalistic-Art/README.md

-# CA-1D-Totalistic-Art
+# Cellular-Automatum-3

+##Making Art with CAs
- This is a modified version of a CA 1D Totalistic source code from NetLogo Web.
+This is a collection of modified versions of a cellular automata source codes from NetLogo Web.